just-another-downer/landgrid-support/_articles/delete-a-map.md

 weight: 6
 category: Maps
 published: true
-intro: How to delete a map you no longer want
+intro: Delete a Project you no longer want
 title: Delete a Project
 ---
-_This feature is only available with a Pro or Enterprise Land Grid accounts.
-[Click here to upgrade your account](https://landgrid.com/plans#p=level1)._
+_This feature is only available with Pro, Team, or Enterprise landgrid.com accounts._

-If things start to get crowded and you want to delete a project, you have two options.
+If things start to get crowded and you want to delete a Project, you have two options.

-In your list of maps under "Group Maps," use the "Shortcuts" drop down list to "Delete Map."

-Or open the project, open the Project panel from the left-hand menu, and select "Delete Project" from the "Save Project" dropdown menu.
+**Option 1**

+On the left hand sidebar, click the gear icon, found underneath Overview.
+There is a white triangle in the "Save Project" button at the top of the drawer which pops out; click this, and select "Delete Project".

+**Option 2**

+From the "My Profile" page (click top right corner dropdown with username, then "My Profile") find the Project that you would like to delete.
+Click on the "Shortcuts" button on the same row as your projects' name, and select "Delete Project".